xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

       I often receive requests to provide script/macro for single particle data collection using SerialEM as control program.
       It is not very easy to explain that script/macro itself is only the small portion of whole operation steps.
       I realized that a brief but detailed protocol for whole process is perhaps more useful, specially for novice cryoEM users.
-      It should be useful for more experience users as a quick checklist in case some step is forgotten.
+      It should be useful for more experience users as well as a quick checklist in case some step is forgotten.
-      I wrote something similiar at Brandeis EM webpage, but here I rewrite this here to reflect newer hardware of microscope and camera.
+      I wrote something similiar at Brandeis EM webpage, but here I rewrite this to reflect newer hardware of microscope and camera, and with updated SerialEM scripts/macros.

       A Krios with K2 Summit camera and FEI Ceta camera is the base hardware setup for this protocol.